-Auto Functions on Shutter Speed, Aperture and ISO
+Auto Functions on Shutter Speed, Aperture and ISO Tapping on Shutter Speed, Aperture or ISO changes the display and lets you

 Tapping on Shutter Speed, Aperture or ISO changes the display and lets you turn on the Auto option for each and set upper and lower limits.
-For example, you can set ISO to Auto and select a range of ISO settings for the camera to operate within
+For example, you can set ISO to Auto and select a range of ISO settings for the camera to operate within.